rcrowther/django-static_models/README.md

 ## Overview
 This being Django, the action is not as simple as it sounds.
-What the app does is generate q request response, which in Django is an encoded stream, then writes the contents to storage, with a filename built from a pk.
+What the app does is generate an HTML response, which in Django is an encoded stream, then writes the contents to storage, with a filename built from a pk (optionally, some other field, such as a slug).

-There are some considerations with this.
-A file with a non-html extension [can not be served through Django servers](#serving-files) (they are treaded as download streams).

 The main code is in 'static_models.utils.ModelGenerator', which is well-documented.
 If you need something different, try look there.